huangli712/hdev/docs/src/guide/clean.md

 ## Introduction

-It is a python script.
+It is a Python script.
 The purpose of this script is to clean the dull `.DS_Store` files in the macOS system.

 !!! note